 Are you entitled to social security benefits?

-If you work in another country as well as Finland, you can find information on the social security rules on the page Working in Finland and another country at the same time.
 If you are a posted worker, you can find information on the page Posted workers in Finland.
 If you are a researcher or grant recipient, you can find information on social security on the page Researchers and grant recipients in Finland.

 What social security benefits do you get as an employee?